vysakhprakash7328/interview_scheduler/README.md

     Request Body:

     {
-        "name": "username"
+        "name": "username",
+        "user_type": "Interviewer" or "Candidate"
     }
     Response:

     {
         "id": 1,
-        "name": "username"
+        "name": "username",
+        "user_type": "usertype"
     }

-    Description: Registers a new user (candidate or interviewer).
+    Description: Registers a new user (Candidate or Interviewer).
 The user is identified by the name field.

-2. Get Users
+3. Get Users

     Endpoint: /api/get_users/
     Method: GET